Wood-Boring Beetles: Identifying and Controlling These Destructive Pests

 • European elm bark beetle: The European elm bark beetle is dark reddish brown and shiny.
 These beetles grow to be about 1/8 inch long.
 They carry and spread the fungi that cause Dutch elm disease

 • Bronze birch borer: Adult bronze birch borer beetles are about 1/2 inch long with bronze-colored coating on their backs.
-These beetles affect white, paper and yellow birch trees.
+These beetles affect white, paper, and yellow birch trees.

 Beetles aren’t the only insects that bore into a tree’s vascular tissue.
-Several species of moth larvae that cause significant tree damage as well.
+Several species of moth larvae cause significant tree damage as well.

 The moth eggs hatch either in the late fall or early spring.
 Depending on the species, the larvae will feed beneath the bark before transitioning to their next growth stage.
-For some species, like the Zimmerman pine moth, this feeding results in oozing resin.
+For some species, like the Zimmerman pine moth, this feeding produces oozing resin.
 This resin contains the excrement of the larvae and resembles yellow/gray dripping candle wax.

 Borers’ Favorite Trees